hpc/charliecloud/doc/ch-image.rst

   :code:`--image DIR`
     Use the unpacked image located at :code:`DIR` rather than an image in the storage directory named :code:`IMAGE_REF`.

+  :code:`--ulcache`
+    Store prepared image push files.
+Previously prepared files are used in subsequent pushes, useful for debugging and pushing large image(s) to different repositories.

+    This feature is experimental and requires the build cache to be enabled.

 Because Charliecloud is fully unprivileged, the owner and group of files in its images are not meaningful in the broader ecosystem.
 Thus, when pushed,